alphagov/gds-tech-learning-pathway/guides/testing.md

 ### Junior level

 At junior level, you will normally work with another more experienced developer who will help you with test driven development (TDD).
+With guidance you will learn what tests to write and how to make them pass.

 A good test is generally defined to:
-- have a clear description so that any developer can understand it
+- have a clear description, so that any developer can understand it
 - carry out one expectation
-- have a useful error message so that the issue can be easily located
+- have a useful error message, so that the issue can be easily located

 ### Mid level